KayChansiri/Demo_random_forest-/README.md

 <img width="454" alt="Screen Shot 2024-05-13 at 12 08 13 PM" src="https://github.com/KayChansiri/demo_random_forest-/assets/157029107/4b6e9e01-509f-476e-85bb-4388d216de83">

-Given the counts of each level of the categorical predictors, we have cetrain categories with very uneven distributions, such as `service_location_apartments` or `service_location_community_spaces`.
-For these features, setting `min_samples_split` too high might prevent each tree from splitting on these features, especially in deeper parts of the tree where the number of samples per node could naturally be lower.
-Thus, for categories with a smaller number of samples, like `service_location_apartments` (933 for one level), we have to set a smaller `min_samples_split` to allow splits on these less frequent categories.
-For more balanced categories, such as `race_caucasian` or `customer_female`, we can afford to have a higher `min_samples_split` as splits are less likely to be overly specific and still allow the model to learn significant patterns.
+Given the counts of each level of the categorical predictors, we have certain categories with very uneven distributions, such as service_location_apartments or service_location_community_spaces.
+For these features, setting min_samples_split too high might prevent each tree from splitting on these features, especially in deeper parts of the tree where the number of samples per node could naturally be lower.
+Thus, for categories with a smaller number of samples, like service_location_apartments (933 for one level), we have to set a smaller min_samples_split to allow splits on these less frequent categories.
+For more balanced categories, such as race_caucasian or customer_female, we can afford to have a higher min_samples_split as splits are less likely to be overly specific and still allow the model to learn significant patterns.

-A conservative starting point for `min_samples_split` could be around 5% to 10% of the smallest category size in the dataset.
-In this case, it is 933 from service_location_apartments x 0.05  = 46.
+A conservative starting point for min_samples_split could be around 5% to 10% of the smallest category size in the dataset.
+In this case, it is 933 from service_location_apartments × 0.05 = 46.
 This would be a conservative start, ensuring that the model can still split on the smallest category.
-For max_depth, we will set the lowest number as the sqaure root of the total number of features (n = 20), which is approxinatelt 4.5.
+For max_depth, we will set the lowest number as the square root of the total number of features (n = 20), which is approximately 4.5.
 We will begin with 5 here.
-For 'min_samples_leaf', we will yse rhe same rule of thumb with  `min_samples_split` (~46).Since we have fewer features  in the dataset, we may not have to be worried about max_leaf_nodes and max_depth as it's unlikely that the model would be overfitting.
-Thus, we will include 'None' to not restructive those parameters along with other numbers Below, we will test around different thresholds, observing model performance through cross-validation to see if increasing or decreasing the parrameters improves performance.
+For min_samples_leaf, we will use the same rule of thumb as with min_samples_split (~46).
+Since we have fewer features in the dataset, we may not have to worry about max_leaf_nodes and max_depth as it is unlikely that the model would overfit.
+Thus, we will include 'None' to not restrict those parameters along with other numbers.
+Below, we will test different thresholds, observing model performance through cross-validation to see if increasing or decreasing the parameters improves performance.

 ```ruby
 # Create the parameter grid